DevExpress-Examples/web-reporting-content-security-policy/README.md

 This repository contains sample projects that activate Content Security Policy for DevExpress Reports.
 Projects for the following platforms are included: Angular, React, and Vue.

 >[!Important]
 >Code in this example is not production-ready.
-Each project serves as a playground where you can experiment with various CSP settings
+Each project serves as a playground where you can experiment with various CSP settings.

 [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP) is an additional layer of security built into most modern browsers.
 It allows the browser to recognize and mitigate certain types of risks, including Cross-Site Scripting (XSS) and data injection attacks.
 These attacks may aim to steal data, distribute malware, and direct users to spoof pages/sites.